 Microsoft Defender Antivirus is a critical and built-in component in the Microsoft endpoint protection platform. this article includes guidance and recommendations for Microsoft Defender Antivirus on non-persistent VDI machines.
 This article covers optimizations, best practices, and recommended settings for configuring Microsoft Defender AV in a non-persistent VDI environment.

 In my first VDI post I described how the non-persistent VDI deployment type works and interacts in a VDI master/child relationship.
-When non-persistent VDI machines are onboarded to Microsoft Defender ATP at first boot, you also want to provide Microsoft Defender AV protection for non-persistent VDI machines at first boot.
+When non-persistent VDI machines are onboarded to Microsoft Defender for Endpoint at first boot, you also want to provide Microsoft Defender AV protection for non-persistent VDI machines at first boot.

 To ensure you have protection for VDI machines at first boot, follow these recommendations: